SBtree-bit/python-SBtree/README.md

 # What is Hyperskill?
-This is a whole repo devoted to my Hyperskill projects.
+This is a whole repo devoted to my Python projects.
 I hope you like it!
 Hyperskill helps you learn how to code with fun projects.
 If you like coding, you will love it.